-- d) use the UK Scout fleur de lis or arrowhead in local badges as long as the name of the local section, Group, District or County or local event is clearly visible on the badge and that the badge does not resemble a UK Programme badge - e) use UK Programme badges, Occasional badges, all Scout logos and names for the normal day-to-day running of Scouts, for example in newsletters, emails, handouts, forms, programme materials, signage, stationery, websites and social media - 14.3.5.2 A member, section, Group, District or County must not: - a) use Scout logos without localisation, Scout names, badges or awards for fundraising or commercial purposes without a commercial licence from UK Headquarters - b) offer a personalisation service to other Scout sections, Groups, Districts or Counties without a commercial licence from UK Headquarters - c) licence the use of any Scout logo, name, badge or award to any third party - alter Scout logos, badges, names or awards in any way to add personalisation to their logo except in line with the Scout brand guidelines - e) use an official UK Programme badge, Scout award or national award on any item of merchandise - f) authorise the national head office of any business to use any Scout logos, names, badges and awards.
-Only UK Headquarters may contact the national head office of a national or UK-wide company and authorise them to use Scout logos, names, badges or awards - g) apply to register any designs or trade marks which are, or may in UK Headquarters' view, be identical or confusingly similar to UK Scout trade marks or other protected logos, names, badges or awards.
+A member, section, Group, District or County must not:

+- b) offer a personalisation service to other Scout sections, Groups, Districts or Counties without a commercial licence from UK Headquarters - c) licence the use of any Scout logo, name, badge, or award to any third party - d) alter Scout logos, badges, names, or awards in any way to add personalisation to their logo except in line with the Scout brand guidelines - e) use an official UK Programme badge, Scout award or national award on any item of merchandise - f) authorise the national head office of any business to use any Scout logos, names, badges and awards.
+Only UK Headquarters may contact the national head office of a national or UK-wide company and authorise them to use Scout logos, names, badges or awards - g) apply to register any designs or trade marks which are, or may in UK Headquarters' view, be identical or confusingly similar to UK Scout trade marks or other protected logos, names, badges, or awards.